 Along the way, to support myself and grow my capacity and connections to do this work, I have taken on a lot of different roles.
 I have worked as the investigative journalist for International Tribe Design.
 I led the South American region of the non-profit One Light Global.
 I have been the lead writer for MeditationWorks and Breathe With B. I created and gave nature-based mindfulness workshops in Bolivia and Peru.
 Most recent and notably, I worked as the first in-house editorial produce for Summit (Summit.co), a global collective comprised of the worlds’ most influential change makers.
 My work was to interview their main speakers, 1-on-1, at their flagship event in November in LA, and create editorials around the interview.
 I interviewed: Ray Dalio (the founder of the investment firm Bridgewater Associates, one of the world's largest hedge funds, author of Principles: Life and Work, a New York Times #1 best-seller, and founder of OceanX), Ceasar Conde (Chairman of NBC Universal International Group), Martine Rothblatt (creator of Sirius XM radio and top earning biopharmaceutical CEO in the world), Anthony Romero (the executive director of the ACLU), Gary Vaynerchuck (author, speaker, investor), Eckhart Tolle (the world's most popular spiritual author), Marien Goodell (the CEO of Burning Man), Kate Brandt (the Chief Sustainability Officer at Google, and formerly at the White House), and several others.
-The first two interviews I conducted are now published, you may read either here: https://summit.co/news/article/after-the-talk-with-ray-dalio-2EJJhEsr5y8EUmAwCmG0QW, https://summit.co/news/article/after-the-talk-with-gary-vaynerchuk-and-michael-ovitz-7c9xKMme2sMSe2YYM22iMi.
+Three interviews that I conducted are now published, you may read them here: